 Situated between these “giant pueblos” were literally hundreds of smaller one and two room houses that were used by the Jémez people during spring and summer months as basecamps for hunting, gathering, and agricultural activities.
 However, our spiritual leaders, medicine people, war chiefs, craftsmen, pregnant women, elderly and disabled lived in the giant pueblo throughout the year, as warriors and visitors could easily reach at least one of the giant pueblos within an hours walk from any of the seasonal homes.
 In addition, impenetrable barriers were established with cliffs to guard access to springs and religious sites, to monitor strategic trail systems, and to watch for invading enemies.
 In general, the Jémez Nation resembled a military society that was often called upon by other tribal groups to assist in settling hostile disputes.

 The Coronado expedition encountered several Towa speaking communities in 1540.
-Smaller villages surrounded a large community known as Giusewa, located where Jémez Springs is today.
+At the time, smaller villages surrounded a large community known as Giusewa.
+Giusewa was located where Jémez Springs is today.
 Casteñeda, with the Coronado expedition, referenced ten villages.
 Later, the Espejo expedition cited seven and the Oñate expedition mentioned nine.
 According to both Jémez oral history and Spanish accounts from the Espejo Expedition, the Jémez nation was 30,000 strong in 1583 and Canon de San Diego’s population was three times larger than the population of Jemez Springs today.

 The dynamic between the Spanish and the native population changed dramatically in 1598 with the arrival of Don Juan de Oñate.
 His expedition included an entourage of Franciscan priests determined to bring Catholicism to the new world.
 Oñate dispatched priests to large pueblos throughout the northern territory with orders to convert the locals.

-Though the priests claimed peaceful and pure intentions, and some priests were certainly more benevolent than others, the methods they used to convert and subjugate the Puebloans were brutal and exploitative.
-The priests believed native religions were demonic.
-They forced the conversion of native peoples to Christianity, restricting or banning traditional ceremonies and spiritual practices.
-Additionally, they banned native rituals and destroyed religious structures.
+Though the priests claimed peaceful and pure intentions, the methods they used to convert and subjugate native people were brutal and exploitative.
+For example, the priests believed native religions were demonic.
+As a result, they forced the conversion of native peoples to Christianity The restricted or banned traditional ceremonies and spiritual practices.
+Additionally, they destroyed religious structures.

 Spanish civil and religious authorities consolidated small groups of people into larger villages due to the need for indigenous labor.
 They leveraged this policy throughout the Spanish Empire, particularly in South America.
 The communities created were referred to as ‘reductions’ (reducciones de indios).
 The strategy was to gather native populations into concentrated populations so they would be easier to control.

 Though Puebloans were settled, the small villages scattered along the Jémez river were too far away from one another for the Spanish to maintain adequate control.
 As a result, the Spaniards consolidated the villages of the Jémez into three communities: Astialakwa, Patoqua and Giusewa.
-Giusewa was the largest of the three and became the focal point of missionary efforts in the area.
+Giusewa was the largest of the three.
+It became the focal point of missionary efforts in the area.

-The people of Jémez pueblo are warriors, from a long line of warriors and they resisted the Spanish ferociously.
-The frequency of revolts and uprisings made it a very unpopular, frequently fatal, assignment for Spanish priests.
-There were decades during the 1600s where the priests abandoned the pueblo entirely due to the consistent hazards associated with attempting to convert Jémez Pueblo.
-Many priests tried.
-All of them failed.
+However, the people of Jémez pueblo are warriors, descended from a long line of warriors.
+They resisted the Spanish ferociously.
+The frequency of revolts and uprisings in Jemez Pueblo made it an unpopular, often fatal, assignment for Spanish priests.
+Furthermore, there were decades during the 1600s where the priests abandoned the pueblo entirely due to the constant violence.

 San José de Giusewa